Powerlearnproject/software-engineering-august-2024-cohort-se_day1_assignment-SE_Day1/README.md

   - System Testing: Testing the entire software system as a whole.
   - Acceptance Testing: Testing the software against user requirements to ensure it meets user needs.

 #Part 2: Introduction to AI and Prompt Engineering
 Define prompt engineering and discuss its importance in interacting with AI models.
-Prompt engineering is the process of designing and refining inputs, known as prompts, to specific and accurate outputs from AI models, particularly generative ones.its interaction because it directly influences the quality of the AI's responses.
+-Prompt engineering is the process of designing and refining inputs, known as prompts, to specific and accurate outputs from AI models, particularly generative ones.its interaction because it directly influences the quality of the AI's responses.
 By crafting precise and context-aware prompts, engineers can significantly enhance an AI's ability to understand and respond to complex queries, making the AI systems more efficient and reliable.
-This practice is essential for the development of user-friendly AI systems that align closely with human intent and reduce the need for manual correction.
+This practice is essential for the development of user-friendly AI sy-stems that align closely with human intent and reduce the need for manual correction.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+Vague Prompt:
+example;"Tell me about programming."
+Specificity: The improved prompt specifies "cloud computing technology" instead of the broad term "technology," focusing the response on a particular area.
+It also narrows the audience to "small businesses," making the benefits more relevant and tailored to that context.

+Clarity: By requesting "three specific benefits," the improved prompt sets clear expectations for the response, guiding it to be structured and concise.
+This avoids overly general answers and ensures that the response is focused on providing actionable insights.

+Conciseness: The improved prompt is direct and to the point.
+It eliminates ambiguity by specifying what technology is being discussed and what kind of benefits are required, making it easier for the respondent to provide a relevant and targeted answer.
+ -The improved prompt is more effective because it provides clear guidance on what information is needed, reducing the likelihood of receiving a vague or off-topic response.
+It ensures that the response is both relevant and useful to the intended audience.